EndaMagennis/dungeon_dwellers_resub/README.md

 - The site was deployed using [Heroku](https://id.heroku.com/login)
 - The database was deployed to [CI Database Maker](https://dbs.ci-dbs.net/)
-- The app is available [here](https://board-ohm-5d4ddb906f72.herokuapp.com/)
+- The app is available [here](https://dungeon-dwellers-resub-bcad99aabba4.herokuapp.com/)

 ## Credits

+- [this thread](https://forum.djangoproject.com/t/multiple-image-upload-like-ecommerce-application/12826/10): was instrumental in helping to learn how to upload multiple images for one product
+- [Stackoverflow](https://stackoverflow.com/questions/44075143/multiple-images-in-django-form-with-multiupload): again, for major assistence with multiple file/image uploads
+- [github blog](https://github.com/mchesler613/django_adventures/blob/main/multi-modelforms_in_template.md): which helped with combining model forms
 - [boardgamegeek](https://boardgamegeek.com/blogpost/156777/2023-year-in-review-day-four-all-the-board-games-a): is one location I used to pull images from for my models
 - [boardgamequest](https://www.boardgamequest.com/top-10-board-games-of-2023/): the other site I pulled images from for my models
 - [Edgar Sánchez Hidalgo](https://www.artstation.com/artwork/nELnqO): whose work was used for the background image